 Requests for proposals were advertised for the wharf platform and access trestle, capital dredging program, design and construction of all gates, buildings, firefighting and first aid structures and covered storage areas.
 Evaluations of submitted proposals for the capital dredging and construction of the wharf platform and access trestle were completed and a Local Contractor, Gaico Construction and General Services, awarded.
 The successful bid incorporates an update to the design of the wharf and trestle to realize cost efficiencies.

-Work on the in-river construction of the 50 x 12 m access trestle being built from the quayside yard westward into the Berbice river is progressing according to schedule; all pre-stressed concrete piles have been produced and delivered and the contractor has begun to install the piles in the Berbice river, together with necessary dredging operations.
+Work on in-river construction of the 50 x 12 m access trestle being built from the quayside yard westward into the Berbice river was completed in August 2023 without any HSE related incidents.